neelesh2k/beautiful-jekyll/_posts/2020-07-17-hand-gesture-project.md

 thumbnail-img: /assets/img/apple-watch.jpg
 ---
 ### Overview
   A proof of concept has been developed to identify and recognize a hand-gesture using a wearable inertial measurement unit (IMU).
 The SmartWatch Gestures Dataset and    UCI&#39;s ADL Dataset have been used for this POC.
-Recurrence rate, Transitivity, and Global clustering were extracted from the accelerometer data.
-Support Vector Machines and Decision Tree algorithms were built to classify the two classes (gestures and non-gestures).
+Recurrence rate, and Transitivity were extracted from the accelerometer data.
+A Decision Tree algorithm was built to classify the two classes (gestures and non-gestures).

 ### Objective
-  To control an Android device using hand-gestures.
+  To control a device in an IoT environment using hand-gestures.

 ### Workflow
-1. The timestamp and corresponding x,y,z values of the accelerometer were recorded using a wearable device.
+1. The timestamp and the corresponding x,y,z values of the accelerometer were recorded using a wearable device.
 2. The SmartWatch dataset was loaded (Gestures).
 3. A recurrence matrix was computed and a **recurrence plot** was visualized.
 4. The **recurrence rate** was extracted from the recurrence plot.
 5. A **recurrence network** was built by identifying the recurrence matrix as the adjacency matrix.
 6. **Transitivity** values were extracted from the recurrence network.
 7. The same procedure was followed for extracting the features from the ADL dataset (Non-gestures).
-8. Recurrence rate, Transitivity, global clustering values were taken as the features.
+8. Recurrence rate, and Transitivity values were taken as the features.
-9. A binary classification model is built using **Support vector machines** and the **Decision Tree algorithm**.
+9. A binary classification model was built using **Decision Tree algorithm**.
-10. It was found that the decision tree performed better with an accuracy of **98%**.
+10. It was found that the algorithm had an accuracy of **98%**.
+11.

 ### Introduction
   The hand-gesture recognition systems can be classified based on the type of sensor they employ.
 The camera-based systems have a relatively high computational cost.
 The performance of these systems is sensitive to the background conditions.
 The sensor-based systems which are worn on the wrist, employ accelerometers.
 They have a relatively smaller cost, and are not sensitive to the environmental conditions (e.g. light or geometry conditions).
 With the advancement of micro-electromechanical technologies, the size and energy efficiency of these sensors has been enhanced.